GaneshJalakam/Bank_Loan_Risk_Analytics/README.md

 10. Provide analysis and business insights gained through EDA to business stakeholders.

 ## Code Implementation & Presentation Slides
-**Refer jupyter notebook and presentation files in this repository to know more about code implementation and business insights mentioned.**
+**Refer Python jupyter notebook and presentation files present in this repository to know more about code implementation and business insights mentioned.**

 ## Contributors
 - [Ganesh Jalakam](https://github.com/GaneshJalakam)